 Differential Abundance

-We also provide functionality to assess differentially abundant
+We provide functionality to test for differentially abundant features

 # Run differential abundance analysis